 Beyond the Classroom

 Fieldwork is an essential part of Geography in both Key Stage 3 and Key Stage 4.
-Past fieldwork experiences have included trips to Cuckmere Haven and Brighton New England Quarter, as well as residential trips to the Isle of Wight and the Jurassic Coast Dorset.
+Past fieldwork experiences have included trips to Cuckmere Haven and Brighton New England Quarter.

 You can also see our teachers' open evening presentations below: